 Section 6 Grants: Traditional Grants

-Texas Parks and Wildlife Department (TPWD) announces a Request for Proposals (RFP) for state fiscal year 2014 under the “Traditional” Section 6 research program, to be funded in state fiscal year 2015 (after 1 September 2014).
-Funds for these Federal Assistance grants are provided by Section 6 of the Endangered Species Act, and are administered cooperatively between TPWD and the Endangered Species Program of the U.S. Fish and Wildlife Service (USFWS).
+Texas Parks and Wildlife Department (TPWD) announces a Request for Proposals (RFP) for state fiscal year 2015 under the “Traditional” Section 6 research program, to be funded in state fiscal year 2016 (after 1 September 2015).
+Funds for these Federal Assistance grants are provided by Cooperative Endangered Species Conservation Fund authorized by Section 6 of the Endangered Species Act, and are administered cooperatively between TPWD and the Endangered Species Program of the U.S. Fish and Wildlife Service (USFWS).

 - Research on rare, threatened or endangered species in relation to habitat change and fragmentation, including management and protection on private lands;